-Michael was born and raised in Chicago.
-Prior to graduate school, he spent several years working as a community organizer in the Humboldt Park area.
-He received his PhD from Brown University in 2015 and a MA from the University of Illinois-Chicago in 2008.
-He is also a proud graduate of Northeastern Illinois University.
-He joined Northwestern’s Department of Sociology and Latina/o Studies Program in 2016.
-Michael is also affiliated with the Science in Human Culture program.
+BiographyMichael Rodríguez-Muñiz was born and raised on Chicago’s northwest side.
+Prior to graduate school, he led and participated in several Puerto Rican-focused grassroots and activist projects in the Humboldt Park/West Town area.
+He received his PhD from Brown University, his MA from the University of Illinois-Chicago, and his BA from Northeastern Illinois University.
+Michael joined Northwestern’s Department of Sociology and Latina/o Studies Program in 2016.

 SOCIOL 329: Field Methods Syllabus

-SOCIOL 376/Latin@ Studies 392: Race, Knowledge, & Latinidad Syllabus
+SOCIOL 376/Latinx Studies 392: Race, Knowledge, & Latinidad Syllabus

-Selected PublicationsRodríguez-Muñiz, Michael.
+Rodríguez-Muñiz, Michael.
+2016.
 “Bridgework: STS, Sociology, and the ‘Dark Matters’ of Race.”
-Engaging Science, Technology & Society 2: 214-226
+Engaging Science, Technology & Society 2: 214-226.

 Rodríguez-Muñiz, Michael.
 2015.
 “Intellectual Inheritances: Cultural Diagnostics and the State of Poverty Knowledge.”
 American Journal of Cultural Sociology 3: 89-122.